 The student is expected to be in charge of scheduling of their examination in coordination with both their Supervisory Committee and the GAO.
 Note that the UF Graduate School has deadlines for defense dates, so these should be reviewed prior to scheduling the oral examination.
-The student must submit a fully completed MS Thesis Oral Defense Announcement form (see website for form) to the GAO at least 1 month in advance of the tentative exam date to coordinate exam logistics (e.g. room reservations) and required paperwork.
+The student must submit a fully completed MS Thesis Oral Defense Announcement form (see website for form) to the GAO at least 1 month in advance of the tentative exam date.
+To request a room in the Biomedical Science Building (BMS) or the New Engineering Building (NEB) conference room 325, students must submit their requests to Requests@bme.ufl.edu.
 A public announcement will then be generated using this information and circulated.
 The GAO will distribute exam evaluation paperwork directly to the Supervisory Committee electronically via DocuSign.